Communicating Benefits: 9 Important Emails You Should Send

 Out of all communication platforms, email is one of your most important mediums, and for good reason.

-HubSpot reports that, “86% of professionals prefer to use email when communicating for business purposes.”
+HubSpot reports, “86% of professionals prefer to use email when communicating for business purposes.”

-Given the importance of email as a communication vehicle, you’ll want to know what events deserve a quick benefits announcement or email blast.
+Given the importance of email as a communication vehicle, you’ll want to know what events deserve a quick benefits announcement or email.

-In this article, I’m highlighting nine important emails you’ll want to send.
+In this article, we highlight nine important emails you’ll want to send.
 You will likely need additional emails to reinforce your message—this list is a starting point.

 (Of course, sending the right emails is only half your strategy.
 You still need to get your employees to open their emails.
 For more on that, download our tip sheet 13 Secrets to Get Your Employees to Open and Read Their Emails.)

-1. Give heads up that open enrollment is coming
+1. Give a heads up open enrollment is coming

 Give plenty of notice that open enrollment is coming.
 It’s not a best practice to wait until a month before open enrollment to announce its kickoff.
 To help employees make the best benefits decisions, they need notice—well in advance.

-Months before your open enrollment kicks off, send a brief email announcement; set the stage, and prime your employees for what they need to consider.
-To help your employees document important dates (and avoid forgetting important deadlines), send a calendar invite.
+Months before your open enrollment kicks off, send a brief email announcement, set the stage, and prime your employees for what they need to consider.

 2. Send a message communicating new benefits available